25 Travel Trailer Must-Haves to Get on the Road Now

 • Includes heavy-duty jumper cables, heavy-duty tow straps, safety triangles, first aid, and more.

-PRO TIP: You can probably put this kit together yourself, or just purchase a couple of individual items you’re missing to create a kit.
-Remember to make sure you have a spare tire!
+PRO TIP: You can put this kit together yourself or just purchase a couple of individual items you’re missing to create a kit.
+Remember to make sure your RV has a spare tire!

 23. Fire Extinguisher